The Model Shop Part 2: Norman Conquest 2066 sculpture by Grant Louden + interview

 Q: It’s been almost a year since we last spoke, what’s been the primary creative focus for you in 2014?

-2014 has been a rebuilding year, if you’ll excuse the pun.
-I lost my wife to MS at the end of 2013 and this year has been about dealing with that and getting back into full time work again.
-As a result time and funds for spaceship builds has been limited this year, but also alowed time to explore some new ideas and new potential collaborations.
+2014 has been a rebuilding year if you’ll excuse the pun.
+I lost my wife to MS at the end of 2013 and this year has been about dealing with that and getting back into full-time work again.
+As a result time and funds for spaceship builds has been limited this year, but also allowed time to explore some new ideas and new potential collaborations.
 It was also a case of reassessing why and how I make these ships.
 I came to the conclusion that my target market for selling these is incredibly niche and specific, and sales have become an even more distant focus now.
 The passion to make more ships is even stronger, but production time is likely to slow down rather than speed up as I luxuriate in the design and build process, which for me is every bit as satisfying as the final results.

 Q: Which was the most challenging aspect of realising Foss’s craft?

-This ship turned out to be not half as straight forward as it first looked.
-I chose this Foss ship as I’d decided mid year to make one to exhibit at LonCon3, the 72nd World Sci-Fi Convention in London this August.
+This ship turned out to be not half as straightforward as it first looked.
+I chose this Foss ship as I’d decided mid-year to make one to exhibit at LonCon3, the 72nd World Sci-Fi Convention in London this August.
 Mr Foss was a Guest of Honour, and in discussions with his daughter Imogene we agreed it would be fun to build and exhibit alongside his books and prints and gauge reaction from fans there in the flesh.

 It transpired that a lot of those deceptively simple angles and shapes just didn’t work in real life.
 The box shaped air intake under the nose simply wouldn’t work as depicted – unless I made the adjoining hull panels bend or twist, which would have been even further from the shape required.
 So some angles just couldn’t be replicated in the model.
 The black domed bridge section at top also took a lot of educated guessing, and in fact I made that three times before being satisfied with it.